Tier II Reporting and the Pennsylvania Tier II System (PATTS)

 Certain facilities may also be fee exempt.
 Consider the following:

 Is your facility required to file a Tier II Report?
-If so, do you have hazardous substances stored, used and/or produced onsite at reporting threshold AND, is your facility a family farm, service station, state, federal or local government owned building, or a publicly owned and operated water, waste water treatment plant or a sewer treatment plant and thus exempted by state law?
+If so, do you have hazardous substances stored, used and/or produced onsite at reporting threshold AND, is your facility a family farm, service station, state, federal or local government owned building, or a publicly owned and operated water, waste water treatment or sewer treatment plant and thus fee exempted by state law?

-- If yes, there is no fee required BUT the Pennsylvania Tier II form and attachments must be submitted for reportable substances that are not otherwise exempted.
+If yes, there is no fee required BUT the Pennsylvania Tier II form and attachments must be submitted for reportable substances that are not otherwise exempted.

-- If no, a $10 fee is required to the commonwealth for each billable chemical reported on the annual Tier II form.
-You must file the form and pay the fee by March 1
+If no, a $10 fee is required to the commonwealth for each billable chemical reported on the annual Tier II form.
+You must file the form and pay the fee by March 1st annually.

 Federal agencies were directed by Executive Order No. 12856 signed by President Clinton on August 3, 1993, to comply with all provisions of EPCRA and the Pollution Prevention Act (PPA).

 DUE DATE: The annual Tier II report must be submitted online by March 1st .
 The signed PATTS Invoice/Certification Form and the fee payment should be returned together to the Bureau of Occupational & Industrial Safety/Pennsafe Program.
 Online reporters need only return their certification/invoice as created in PATTS and the applicable state level fee to either of the addresses listed below.

 The state level fee payment must be in the form of a check or money order and made payable to the Pennsylvania Hazardous Materials Response Fund.